Jacob Jung

-Jacob Jung, Jr. (January 11, 1857 – May 3, 1931) was an American businessman and politician from Sheboygan, Wisconsin.
+Jacob Jung, Jr. (January 11, 1857 – May 3, 1931) was an businessman and politician from Sheboygan, Wisconsin.

-Background
+Early life

 Jung was born January 11, 1857, son of German-born Jacob (originally Jakob) and Eleonore Jung, in the city of Sheboygan.
 He attended Lutheran parochial schools and Sheboygan High School.

+Career

 He learned the carriage- and wagonmakers trade, and worked fourteen years at it before buying out his father's business, the Jung Carriage Company, and running it until 1917.
 In 1882, he married Louise Winter.
 In 1888 he also went into the mercantile business and founded the J. and W. Jung Company department store, which he ran with two of his sons.

 Public office

 In 1922, he was elected to represent the 1st Sheboygan County district of the Wisconsin State Assembly (the City of Sheboygan) as a Republican, with 3,747 votes to 2,173 votes for Socialist Ernest Kreuter (the incumbent, Republican William G. Kaufmann, was not a candidate).
 He was assigned to the standing committees on municipalities and revision.

 He did not seek re-election to the Assembly, and was succeeded by fellow Republican Ernst A. Sonnemann.
 Later, Jung served one term on the Sheboygan County Board of Supervisors.